solid/data-interoperability-panel/problems-and-goals.md

 #### Determining trustworthiness of entities

-Determining whether an entity is credible or trustworthy is a complex and multi-faceted problem.
-It can require assurances as to the integrity of an individual, organization, or application at multiple levels, a problem which demands rigorous and dedicated focus.
-Rather than propose a specific method to determine trustworthiness, it is important to identify a framework through which different and/or complementary measures for trustworthiness can be employed.
+Determining whether an entity is credible or trustworthy is a multi-faceted problem.
+It can require assurances as to the integrity of an individual, organization, or application at multiple levels.
+It is important to establish patterns and frameworks through which different and/or complementary measures for trustworthiness can be employed.

-#### Determining what clients can be used

-Determining which clients the data controller trusts to access their data is critical.
-They may trust a given entity, but that entity may be unknowingly using an application that is insecure or deliberately malicious.
-The data controller must have the ability to exert control (if they desire) to ensure that only trustworthy applications can interface with their data.
+Trusting an entity also extends to the applications used by that entity to access shared data.
+If that entity is a server-side application, the application and the entity are one and the same.
+If that entity is an individual, then the applications they use or "pilot" must also factor into the estimation of their trustworthiness.

 #### Determining what data can be shared with entities and clients

 Alice must be equipped with the right amount of information, presented in an intuitive manner, to make safe decisions when she grants access to her data.
 She must prevent undue exposure to her data by giving out too much access, but at the same time she needs to provide enough to support the workflows that led her to share her data in the first place.

 Authorization must be intuitive.
 Applications and services must be able to communicate the data they need access to in ways people understand, that map to their understanding of the data they have.
-People’s intuitive data boundaries are logical units of sharing and/or collaboration.
+Intuitive data boundaries are logical units of sharing and/or collaboration.
 Intuitive means that people understand what they are sharing, the ramifications of what they are sharing, and how the data will be used.
-We must avoid inadvertent access, where someone doesn’t realize what they’re giving access to and exposes private details.
+We must avoid inadvertent access, where someone doesn’t realize what they’re giving access to and exposes private data.

 #### Determining what level of access to provide entities and clients

 Should entities and clients be able to read vs. write?
 Should they have control access that allows them to change permissions?
-That should be reserved only for a minority of applications that are supremely trusted.
+Elevated privileges should be reserved for a minority of people and applications that are supremely trusted.
 The application should be able to stipulate what modes of access it needs when expressing the kind of things it requires access to.
 This should allow requests to be presented to the user in an intuitive way, and limit the ability for an application or entity to gain more access than it needs to operate.

 ## Problem #4 - People shouldn’t need to think about how to physically organize their data to use Solid.